 Fixed manufacturing overhead: $20,000 per year

-The unit product cost of the company is computed as follows:
+The unit product cost of Peter company under two costing approaches can be computed as follows:

 Absorption Costing: $5 + $4 + $1 + $4* = $14